WaRm4/Python-scripts/README.md

 # Troubleshooting

 I created those scripts on Windows using Python 3.9.
-You might get some errors if you try running it on other version of Python or maybe on other OS.
+You might get some errors if you try running it on other versions of Python or maybe on other OS.